Buffalo Cauliflower Wings

 • Preheat the oven to 450°F and line two large baking sheets with parchment paper.

 • In a large bowl, whisk together the flour, cornstarch, garlic powder, onion powder, paprika, and salt.
 Add the water and whisk until smooth.
-Add the cauliflower and stir to coat.
+Add the cauliflower florets and stir to coat.

 • Lift the cauliflower florets out of the batter, allowing any excess batter to drip back into the bowl.
 Arrange in a single layer on the prepared baking sheets and bake for 10 minutes.
 Use a spatula to carefully flip the florets.
 Bake for another 10 minutes, swapping the pans on the oven racks.